 First is the priority of supporting young people to be true to themselves in the face of new or difficult situations.
 The teenage years can be confusing; I support my clients through these challenges with the intention of helping them to realize their fullest potential and to be confident in their unique path and place in this world.

 Second is the unparalleled importance of family connection.
 I see an individual’s relationship to their support network as a lifelong goal to strive for.
 While families can be an incredible source of joy, they can also cause great pain.
 Whether you are undergoing a family shift (divorce, blended family, transition into high school, etc.) or are wanting to work through issues from the past, I am here to support you and your loved ones.

 While I will spend a good amount of time working

 one-on-one with my younger clients, I believe the best way to support teenagers is through strengthening and supporting the entire family unit.
 For this reason I will use a blend of both individual and family sessions.

-- Navigating teenage years
+- Navigating stress of teenage years

 - Improving communication

 - Divorced or separating parents